Annual ISHLT Registry Reports

 The ISHLT registry has links to slide sets that summarize overall adult lung transplant statistics as well as the annual Focus Theme topics.
 The slides list the citation for the Focus Theme articles that are published annually in the Journal of Heart and Lung Transplantation.
-The Focus Theme for 2021 is Recipient Characteristics.
+The Focus Theme for 2022 is COPD.

 Leard LE, Holm AM, Valapour M, et al. Consensus document for the selection of lung transplant candidates: An update from the International Society for Heart and Lung Transplantation.
 J Heart Lung Transplant.
 2021; 40:1349-1379.
 Provides updated disease-specific summaries of indications and contraindications for transplantation, as well as recommendations for timing of referral.